HarJev/music-player/README.md

 ### Front End (React)

 This is the front end aspect of the project.
-It was written using Facebook's React Javascrips library.
+It was written using Facebook's React Javascript library.

 ### Back End (TBD)